 New productions are learned using a combination of specialization and compilation.
 Specialization involves substituting variables by constants, more in particular variables that occur in the retrieved chunk.
-As a consequence, retrieving the chunk is on longer necessary.
+As a consequence, retrieving the chunk is no longer necessary.
 Compilation involves making one rule out of two rules.
 In order to make sure the new rule has at most one retrieval, the first rule is specialized first.

-This mechanism is not part of the current ACT-R 4.0, but part of the proposal for ACT-R 5.0 (Taatgen, 2000).
-The main function in the model that it compiles declarative instructions into production rules.
+This mechanism is an additional module for ACT-R 4.0 (Taatgen, 2000), but incorporated in the new ACT-R 5.0.
+The main function in the model is that it compiles declarative instructions into production rules.
 Recall that interpreting instructions takes two steps: retrieving the instruction and carrying out the instruction.
 Production compilation specializes the retrieval of the instruction, and concatenates the result with the rule that carries out the instruction.
 The following rules gives an example of pushing enter (rules have been abbreviated for clarity):

-'''

-(p retrieve-instruction
+(p retrieve-instruction (p press-enter

+=goal> =goal>

+isa gen-goal isa gen-goal

-(p press-enter
+current=prev action press-enter

+action nil $\Rightarrow$

+=instr> =goal $>$

+isa instruction action nil

+prev=prev !eval! (press-enter))

+action=action

+$\Rightarrow$

 =goal>

-=goal>

-isa gen-goal

-isa gen-goal

-current =prev

-action press-enter

-action nil

-=instr>

-=goal>

-isa instruction

-action nil

-prev =prev

-!eval! (press-enter))

-action =action

-=goal>

-current =instr

-action =action)

-'''
+current=instr

+action=action)